 SongTrees is currently seeking sponsorship to maintain a high profile through creating innovative intergenerational national and international performance and workshop opportunities, and developing DVDs, CDs and an enriched website to explore musical leadership, cross-curricular and cultural awareness.

-Through exploring people's deep musical memories, research gleaned will be used as a communicative tool globally.
+Through exploring people's deep musical memories, research gleaned is being used as a communicative tool globally.
 The production of culture specific DVD's and CD's will benefit the inherent medical, educational, musical and social strands of this Project.
-Through populating an attractive, fun website with music downloads, partner schools and organisations in this country and abroad will be able to transcend culture and nationality.
-This interactive learning tool will be developed with sponsors alongside educational, musical, technological, intergenerational social and medical experts.
+Through populating an attractive, fun website with music downloads, partner schools and organisations in this country and abroad are able to transcend culture and nationality.
+This interactive learning tool is being developed with sponsors alongside educational, musical, technological, intergenerational social and medical experts.

-The SongTrees Programme was recently awarded the prestigious Inspire mark, which recognised innovative and exceptional projects that were directly inspired by the 2012 Olympic and Paralympic Games.
+In 2012 SongTrees promoted musical opportunities for all ages through its educational Young Musical and Cultural Leadership Programme, based upon its inspirational Cultural Olympiad Project, Legends in Action.
+It was awarded the prestigious Inspire mark, which recognised innovative and exceptional projects that were directly inspired by the 2012 Olympic and Paralympic Games.

-On 20th July, SongTrees performed two concerts conducted by David Knotts at an exciting large-scale event which marked the arrival of the Final Olympic Torch Relay in Guildford, Surrey.
+(Below) SongTrees performed two concerts conducted by David Knotts at an exciting large-scale event which marked the arrival of the Final 2012 Olympic Torch Relay in Guildford, Surrey: